MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 5.1.0
+- Group warnings by build task in the task output and summary section (thanks to Mike W. for the suggestion).
+- Add support for StyleCop log analysis.

 #### 5.0.6
 - Update docs to reflect the new *Azure DevOps Services* brand.